 And don’t forget to sign-up for Summer Reading and visit the San Rafael Public Libraries to pick up your prizes and all the books you need for a great summer!

 The City of San Rafael is examining options for building new and improved library facilities.
-This is stage one of three stages of community meetings.
+This is stage two of three stages of community meetings.
 We need YOUR input!

 Overview of project & discussion of the possibility of a new branch in Terra Linda.